Saint of the Day for March 14

-We have an early, precious, almost unembellished account of the martyrdom of Saint Maximilian in modern-day Algeria.
+We have an early, almost unembellished account of the martyrdom of Saint Maximilian in modern-day Algeria.

 Brought before the proconsul Dion, Maximilian refused enlistment in the Roman army saying, “I cannot serve, I cannot do evil.
 I am a Christian.”

 Dion replied: “You must serve or die.”

 Maximilian: “I will never serve.
 You can cut off my head, but I will not be a soldier of this world, for I am a soldier of Christ.
 My army is the army of God, and I cannot fight for this world.
 I tell you I am a Christian.”

 Dion: “There are Christian soldiers serving our rulers Diocletian and Maximian, Constantius and Galerius.”